donghaoren/multirun/README.md

-multirun: Run multiple processes simultaneously
+multirun: A simple task runner for your projects
 ====

+multirun is a simple task runner for building projects.

 Install
 ----

     npm install multirun

-Module usage
+Usage
 ----

 Import the module:

     const multirun = require("multirun");

-Run a single shell command:
+Run a shell command:

-    multirun.shell("ls -lh")
+    multirun.run("ls -lh")

-Run a command, promise, or a list of them in parallel:

-    // If input is a string, run as shell command multirun.run("ls -lh");

-    // If input is a function, run the function to return a promise. let fs = require("fs-extra")
+Run a JavaScript task.
+The expected input is a function that returns a Promise:

+    let fs = require("fs-extra")
     multirun.run(() => fs.mkdirs("dir"))

+Run a list of tasks sequentially:

     // If input is an array, run all items in sequentially. multirun.run(["ls -lh", "ps ux"]);

+Run a set of tasks in parallel:

     // If input is an dict-like object, run all items in parallel. multirun.run({